A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Related Work

 \paragraph{Other fixed-point methods: mixing sequential with parallel}

-In this note, we focus on Jacobi, Picard, and Newton iterations because of their prominence \citep{song2021accelerating, shih2023parallel, deeppcr, deer2024, gonzalez2024scalable, grazzi2025parallel, pmcmc} and their relationship to LDSs, as listed in \Cref{tab:fxd_pt_sum}.
+In this note, we focus on Jacobi, Picard, and Newton iterations because of their prominence \citep{song2019mintnet, song2021accelerating, shih2023parallel, deeppcr, deer2024, gonzalez2024scalable, grazzi2025parallel, pmcmc, farsang2025scaling, danieli2025pararnn, iacob2025parallel} and their relationship to LDSs, as listed in \Cref{tab:fxd_pt_sum}.
 However, there is a wide literature on iterative solvers \citep{ortega2000iterative, young2014iterative}.
 Many of these other methods can also be parallelized over the sequence length, or provide a mixture of parallel and sequential computation.
-For example, \citet{song2021accelerating} considers Gauss-Seidel iterations.
+For example, \citet{horton1995algorithm} apply the parallel associative scan (which they call parallel cyclic reduction) for parallel-in-time differential equation solvers, though they focus on Jacobi and Gauss-Seidel iterations.
+In discrete time, \citet{naumov2017parallel} shows how evaluating Markov chains can be cast as a system of nonlinear equations and discusses many techniques from numerical analysis for solving them, again focusing on Jacobi and Gauss-Seidel; \citet{song2021accelerating} extend this program with many deep learning experiments.
 Although Gauss-Seidel iterations reduce to sequential evaluation when applied to Markovian processes, \citet{song2021accelerating} also emphasize how the structure of the problem and hardware considerations dictate the optimal mixture of parallel and sequential computation.
-Parareal iterations mix parallel and sequential computation by applying parallelization at multiple length scales, and have also been used to parallelize diffusion models \citep{selvam2024selfrefining}. \citet{tang2024accelerating} also parallelized diffusion models using both a generalization of Jacobi iterations, as well as Anderson acceleration \citep{anderson1965iterative, walker2011anderson}, which they modify to be a form of quasi-Newton.
-We discuss other fixed-point methods in further detail in \Cref{app:other}.
+Parareal iterations \citep{Lions2001} mix parallel and sequential computation by applying parallelization at multiple length scales, and have also been used to parallelize diffusion models \citep{selvam2024selfrefining}. \citet{tang2024accelerating} also parallelize diffusion models using both a generalization of Jacobi iterations, as well as Anderson acceleration \citep{anderson1965iterative, walker2011anderson}, which they modify to be a form of quasi-Newton.
+We discuss other fixed-point methods based on trust-region techniques in \Cref{app:other}.